mkdoc/mkout/test/fixtures/manual.md

 > Quotation text.

+## Thematic Breaks

+Thematic breaks are not a concept in man page rendering and are ignored.

 ## HTML

 Inline and block HTML markup is ignored when rendering to man pages, if you wish to include the content in HTML markup it should be normalized to text beforehand.